mrprimle/Visioner-Models/README.md

 # Visioner-Models

 Distance model: TF object detection model.
-I removed all the classes except a Car and a Pearson.
+I removed all the classes except a Car and a Person.
 Implemented the triangular similarity algorithm for distance estimation.
 Used for acceleration/deceleration depending on the distance.

 Distance estimation:
 ![alt text](https://github.com/mrprimle/Visioner-Models/blob/master/images/distance.jpg?raw=true)